jin-raii/jin-raii/README.md

 - 👋 Hi, I’m @jin-raii
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning React Framwork
+- 🌱 I’m currently learning to create SaaS Software
 - 💞️ I’m looking to collaborate on Small Business
 - 📫 How to reach me jinrai5777@gmail.com